OttCS/OttCS/blog/2024/5/linux-automatic1111-sd.md

 **Older NVIDIA GPUs.** `--no-half` and `--upcast-sampling` typically should fix issues if the ouput images are just solid green or black.

 **Bad Performance?** `--xformers` and `--medvram` will **drastically** reduce the amount of vram you are using with equal or faster render time.

+If you want to always use your arguments without forgetting them, just create another shell file (I call mine `start.sh`) with the arguments that work best for you, such as `./webui.sh --xformers --medvram --no-half --upcast-sampling`.
+This way, you only have to run `./start.sh` and it's all set up the way you like it.